bryanjswift/mootools-plugins/Docs/Form/Form.CheckGroup.markdown

 Form.CheckGroup Method: constructor {#Form-CheckGroup:construcor}
 -----------------------------------

-Creates or holds a group of Form.Check
+Creates or holds a group of Form.Check by looking for all input[type=checkbox] under the element passed to the constructor.

 ### Syntax: